 "To describe the work means to describe the people that use it – and their emotions," explains Saraceno.
 Rarely does a work of art touch fears and desires of viewers so intensely, and alters the perspectives of those who decide to step into an airborne condition.

-in orbit was planned by Saraceno together with engineers, architects, and biologists from 2011 to 2013, and it is one of the artist’s most elaborate installations.
+"in orbit" was planned by Saraceno together with engineers, architects, and biologists from 2011 to 2013, and it is one of the artist’s most elaborate installations.
 Despite the fact that the network construction alone weighs three tons, and the largest of the "spheres" 300 kg, the work, created specially to the spatial condition of the Ständehaus with a meticulous precision, is remarkably light: its fineness and stability hints to the structure of a spider's web.

 For a number of years, the artist has been inspired by the intricate construction of spider webs, and has assembled the first three-dimensional hybrid spider web collection in the world.
 His research, intrigued by more-than-human worlds, studies web-building techniques and social group behavior of various spider species.
-The results of this inquiry have enriched his artistic practice by incorporating the insights on the functionality, beauty, and strength of the webs into his works.
+The results of this inquiry have enriched his artistic practice by incorporating insights on the functionality, beauty and strength of webs into his works.

 While the precise observation of nature and natural phenomena suggests the basis for Saraceno’s work, art-historical references, like of visionary architects Frei Otto or Richard Buckminster Fuller, are recognizable as well.
 Saraceno’s practice can be viewed as a constant research and ambition to propose and to realize utopian architecture that is well informed by environmental, social and mental ecologies.
-Each installation, including in orbit, is a step forward to this large-scale visionary project, with an ultimate result: a floating city of the future.
+Each installation, including "in orbit", is a step forward to this large-scale visionary project, with an ultimate result: a floating city of the future.